Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 ## Lookup cache loaders

 The `LookupCache` loads its lookup tables using a number of lookup cache loader classes that implement the `ILookupCacheLoader` interface.
-Each lookup cache loader is able to load lookup tables of one or more types.
+Each lookup cache loader can load lookup tables of one or more types.

 You can pass a specific list of cache loaders to the constructor of the `LookupCache`, or you can pass `null` and it will use the cache loaders that you registered with the service provider in your `Startup` class.
 You can use an extension method for brevity, as follows.